BenBalder/EndoDraft/README.md

 This software (EndoDraft) is provided free of charge for academic and personal use only.

 - Redistribution, modification, or commercial use of the software is strictly prohibited without prior written permission from the author.
-- The software is distributed as a compiled executable (.exe) file only.
+- The software is distributed as a compiled executable (.exe), with installer/setup file.
 No source code is provided.
+- The software collects anonymous usage statistics (e.g., graft type, number of fenestrations, OS version) to support development and research.
+- NO PATIENT DATA, names, or identifiable personal information are transmitted.
+All data processing is strictly anonymous.
 - The software is provided "as is", without warranty of any kind, express or implied.

 By using this software, you agree to the terms above.